LEEYJ1021/onboarding-conflation-bias/README.md

 - **`gap_days > threshold` → Track 1 (True Switchers).** A within-customer stacked DiD is run on this subgroup only.
 For campaign type 6 this leaves **n = 7**.
 Leave-one-out (LOO) sensitivity analysis shows the sign of the pooled ATT is reasonably stable (1/7 sign flips for cumulative log-spend, 0/7 for portfolio breadth), but the sample is explicitly reported as **case-level / exploratory evidence, not a formal causal estimate** — with all seven individual case-level ATTs shown transparently in [Table 7](#table-7) / [Figure 9](#figure-9).
 An alternative gap threshold (3 days instead of 1) was tested as a robustness check and, counter to the initial hypothesis that it would remove noisy edge cases, produced a comparably unstable (in fact slightly *more* LOO-unstable for one outcome) n=5 subsample with one coefficient flipping into nominal significance (p=0.022) purely as an artifact of having tried multiple thresholds on a tiny sample — this negative result is reported explicitly as a caution against over-interpreting small-sample threshold-shopping, not as a new finding.

 - **`gap_days ≤ threshold` → Track 2 (Born-Treated).** These customers cannot supply a within-customer pre-period by construction, so they are instead compared cross-sectionally against never-treated customers who registered within a matched calendar window (`REG_MATCH_WINDOW_DAYS`, tested at 7/14/21/30 days).
 For campaign type 6 this covers **n = 28**, matched against up to 61 never-treated candidates.
 The comparison is explicitly framed throughout as a **descriptive association, not a causal effect** (association-only vocabulary is used in every script and in the paper).
-Early-window outcomes (cumulative log-spend, average active campaign-type count in the first 30 days) are strongly and significantly higher for born-treated customers (Welch's t, both p < 0.0001, Cohen's d = 1.34 and 2.10 respectively), robust across all four matching-window widths tested, and only partially explained by observed covariates — a regression-adjustment check (customer scale + device type) shrinks the coefficients by 34–56% but the portfolio-breadth result remains significant after adjustment ([Table 8](#table-8) / [Figure 10](#figure-10)).
+Early-window outcomes (cumulative log-spend, average active campaign-type count in the first 30 days) are strongly and significantly higher for born-treated customers (Welch's t, both p < 0.0001, Cohen's d = 1.34 and 2.10 respectively), robust across all four matching-window widths tested, and only partially explained by observed covariates — a regression-adjustment check (customer scale + device type) shrinks the coefficients by 34–56% but the portfolio-breadth result remains significant after adjustment ([Table 8](#table-8) / [Figure 10](#figure-10)). **[§23.2](#232-how-much-unobserved-confounding-can-track-2-tolerate-table-11-table-12-figure-13-figure-14) goes one step further and asks how much *additional*, worst-case unobserved confounding these adjusted estimates could still tolerate — the answer is: less than the confounding already visible in the data.**

 A separate check confirmed that the covariate used for adjustment (`customer_total_cost_alltime`) partially overlapped in time with the outcome window itself (an outcome-contamination / post-treatment-bias risk); re-running the adjustment with a covariate that strictly excludes the outcome window produces nearly identical shrinkage percentages (54.7% vs. 56.5% for spend; 34.3% vs. 34.1% for breadth), confirming the original adjusted estimates were not an artifact of covariate contamination ([Table 8](#table-8)).